pnp/sp-dev-fx-aces/samples/ImageCard-PromotePages/README.md

 ## Features

-Displays most recently modified pages among a list of selected SharePoint sites (through the property pane) and give the ability to promote a page to a news post.
+Displays most recently modified pages among a list of selected SharePoint sites (through the property pane) and gives the ability to promote a page to a news post.

 This adaptive card extension illustrates the following concepts: